 - Augusta Health/Augusta Medical Center

 - UVa Health Services Foundation

 - Augusta Nursing and Rehab Center

 Augusta Health is “among the finest community hospitals in America.”
 All of these organizations are dedicated to providing outstanding services to the community.
 Occasionally, however, a mistake is made or something is forgotten or overlooked and a patient or resident is injured.
 Medical malpractice can occur in any hospital, nursing home, medical practice or home health company.
 Nursing home abuse and neglect are rampant in our country today.
 If you, or a loved one, has been harmed or hurt due to medical malpractice, nursing home abuse or neglect, or other medical provider’s mistake or negligence, you have the right to seek justice and fair compensation for your hurts and harms.
-For more than 20 years, Altizer Law, P.C., has been representing the injured and harmed in these cases and winning substantial settlements for our clients.
+For more than 25 years, Bettina Altizer has been representing the injured and harmed in these cases and winning substantial settlements for our clients.
 If you believe you, or a loved one, have been hurt or harmed due to the wrongful or neglectful actions of a provider, you may have the right to seek justice and to recover a financial settlement for your harms and hurts, medical expenses, lost wages, pain and suffering, and perhaps more.
 If you think you have a case, please call us.
 We are known for our compassionate and determined care for our clients.

 Much to See and Do